thraraujo/pysymmpol/docs/_build/html/_sources/getting-started.md.txt

 # #
 # # #
 ```
-Description of the other functionalities can be seen in the tutorial.
+Further details on the other functionalities can be found in the tutorial."

 ### Homogeneous and Elementary Polynomials